djdembeck/mirmir/README.md

 ### Webserver:
 #### Requirements
-- Ruby 3.0.1 or later
+- Ruby 3.0.0 or later
+- Rails 6.1.4 or later

-A great guide on setting up the requirements for setup, can be foundhere: https://gorails.com/setup/ubuntu/21.04#overview
+A great guide on setting up the requirements for setup, can be found here: https://gorails.com/setup/ubuntu/21.04#overview

 #### Setup
 Getting up and running is pretty straightforward.
 From the project directory: